Fred Goss

 Fred Goss (born March 25, 1961, in Orchard Lake, Michigan) is an American TV actor, director, writer, producer and comedian.
+He was the lead singer for the 1970's punk rock group "Bogue Herb".

 As writer

 Goss began writing and staging his own plays in his twenties.
-He wrote sketch comedy during his thirties, primarily at the Los Angeles-based ACME Comedy Theater.
+He wrote sketch comedy during his thirties, primarily at the Los Angeles–based ACME Comedy Theater.
 More recently, Fred wrote many of the episodes of his ABC comedy Sons & Daughters.
 He has written pilot scripts for ABC, NBC, and FOX.
 In 2014, he developed a half-hour comedy for ABC called The FunHouse.
 In 2013, he developed a half-hour comedy for USA Network called HR.
 He currently has a deal with Paramount Digital for a comedy series called FOCUS.

 As acting student/teacher

-Instructors who have taught Goss include Harry Mastrogeorge, Cynthia Szigeti, Stephen Book, Cecily Adams, and Jeffrey Tambor.
+Instructors who have taught Goss include Al Osburg, Harry Mastrogeorge, Cynthia Szigeti, Stephen Book, Cecily Adams, and Jeffrey Tambor.
 After studying the Viola Spolin technique, he has taught (Improvisation for the Theater) to adults and children.